matgoebl/cloud-tools/README.md

     -c, --count INTEGER       Number of messages to receive (will be rounded to multiple of partitions).  [default: 1]
     -f, --follow              Wait for new messages.
-    -j, --jump TEXT           Jump to given date and time.
+    -j, --jump TEXT           Jump to given date and time, e.g. "2023-01-18 22:04:10".
+A single negative number will seek back the given number of seconds, e.g. "-60" will start a minute ago.
     -w, --writefilepath TEXT  Write messages (.data), headers (.header) and keys (.key) to files named <topic>.<number> at the given path (e.g. ".").
 The header may contain string dumps, that cannot be transparently sent again via "send" command.
     -k, --key TEXT            Filter for messages with the given key.
     -s, --searchpayload TEXT  Filter for message whose payload matches the given regex.